-All new parents have felt the frustration of trying to figure out what exactly their baby needs.
-But until a baby speaks her first words, communication is mostly limited.
-Enter baby sign language, a method of teaching simple gestures for the things they need and suddenly, a whole new world may open up for both babies and parents.
+Baby sign language is a method of teaching simple gestures to children for the things they need and suddenly — a whole new world may open up for both babies and adults.

 For some parents, baby sign language is a peek into the mind of their child, and an opportunity to begin connecting before speech is developed.